Fact vs. Fiction

 Today’s myths about wolves have become so common that they’ve become accepted as fact in parts of the West, and have been spread by anti-wolf blogs and websites seeking to frighten the public and impact political decisions regarding wolves.
 Unfortunately, these fabrications are now commonly found in media stories, legislative hearings and even within state wildlife agencies.
 They have also been reflected in legislation and regulations that reduce protections for wolves and reduce public support for wolf conservation and deepen the conflicts between stakeholders.

-Myth: Wolves are wiping out elk and other prized game species
+FACT: Wolves have coexisted with elk and other prized game species for centuries.

 Overall, elk and deer continue to do well across the Northern Rockies.
 For example, in 2013, Montana Fish, Wildlife and Parks stated that well beyond a majority of Montana’s elk populations are in excellent shape.
-109 districts are at or above management objectives and only 26 districts below objectives set in the elk management plan.
+One hundred and nine districts are at or above management objectives and only 26 districts are below objectives set in the elk management plan.

-Myth: The wolves reintroduced to Yellowstone and central Idaho in the mid-90s were non-native “Canadian” wolves.
+FACT: The wolves reintroduced to Yellowstone and central Idaho in the mid-90s are a native species that historically lived throughout North America.

-The Rocky Mountains were once a continuous range for wolves from Canada down to Mexico.
+The Rocky Mountains were once part of a continuous range for wolves from Canada down to Mexico.
 The gray wolves currently in the Northern Rockies are the same species (Canis lupus) that roamed across the region before they were eliminated by humans.
 In fact, wolves from the area where they were captured in Canada for the wolf reintroduction have walked on their own into central Idaho, demonstrating there is no natural boundary or barrier that would have separated wolves within the region.
-The Canadian-US border is a political boundary, not a physical or a biological one.

 Many westerners consider living with wildlife an important part of their natural heritage.
 Wolves add to that rich wildlife experience.
 As is true with bears, mountain lions, wolves and other wild animals, there are basic safety considerations when living, working and recreating around such wildlife.
 It is sensible to give wildlife adequate space, know how to avoid conflict and understand what to do in the unlikely case of an encounter.

-Like most other wildlife, wolves typically have an innate fear of humans and tend to keep their distance.
-Anyone who has watched, tracked or hunted wolves knows how difficult it can be to get close to these wary creatures.
+Anyone who has watched or tracked wolves knows how difficult it can be to get close to these wary creatures.
 In fact, human presence is one of the strongest deterrents to wolf depredations on livestock and is a key strategy for proactive intervention.

 There have been reports that wild wolves may be responsible for the death of two people in North America in the last 100 years.
 These attacks are indeed tragic, but they are also extremely rare.
 Far more humans have been killed by bee stings, accidental shootings during hunting season, and domestic dogs than by wolves or other wild predators, and many more people die from road accidents with elk, deer and cattle than from all wildlife attacks combined.